robertwatkins/playground-robert/README.md

 **reference**
 Using a tool to build a Rest API in node.js for a future project.

+**SecureLogin**
+Demo implementation of secure login.
+Everything is in memory, no db.
+This is focused on getting the sequence of steps right using appropriate algorithms

 **SimpleCounter**
 This has two purposes.
 (1) Provide a simple BDD (Behavior Driven Development) sample using JBehave and (2) Provide as a base for providing applicants a method of sending in a simple work sample where they are asked to fix an issue with this sample and submit an improvement.